IceBerge421/markdown-cv/index.md

 **PS Berge.** Featured Guest Speaker at the Anyone's Game Tabletop Game Conference.
 February 2024.
 Hosted by Ringling College of Art and Design.

 `2023`
 **PS Berge.** I SET MY GAMES ON FIRE: A Ludoarsonist’s Guide to World-Ending, Emulation, and Burning Games.
 Featured talk.
-Forthcoming December 2023.
+December 2023.
 Hosted by the American Library Association's Games & Gaming Round Table.

 `2023`
 **PS Berge.** Discussion of “Rotten and Possessed: *Control* and *Hellblade: Senua’s Sacrifice* as Models of Outmersive Game Design”.
 Featured talk.
 April, 2023.
 Institute of Digital Games Book Club, University of Malta.